 Intricate Art Cervicothoracic Manipulation

-This is an introductory course on Cervicothoracic Manipulation, theory and practical application.
+This is a 2-day (typically Sat-Sun) introductory course on Cervicothoracic Manipulation, theory and practical application.
 It's built on years of experience with DO’s, DC’s and PT’s.
 All aspects from these different professions are incorporated into this course.
-I played D1 ice hockey in college and have been manipulated by many people, in many professions prior to manipulating my own patients.
+I played D1 ice hockey in college and have been manipulated by many people, in many professions, prior to manipulating my own patients.
 A wide variety of techniques are discussed in-depth throughout this course, with focus on providing safe and effective clinical manipulative treatment for a wide variety of patients.

 Often-times, in order to provide effective, pain-free HVLA treatment, other manipulative techniques, such as soft tissue manipulation and grades 1-4, must be employed prior.
 These techniques are also covered throughout this course as an aid and adjunct to the HVLA techniques you will learn.

 How to utilize Dry Needling in conjunction with manipulative therapy is also covered in-depth throughout this course.

 Students will learn the skills required to perform safe and effective cervicothoracic manipulative techniques to properly selected patients.